chenyong89/unl-schnablelab/docs/index.md

 ## zooniverse module

-This module only has one script `zookeeper` which helps uploading and donwloading data to/from the zooniverse crowdsourcing platform.
+This module features a single script, `zookeeper`, designed to upload and download data to/from the Zooniverse crowdsourcing platform.

 ```
 $ python -m schnablelab.zooniverse.zookeeper